Bucky Backup - Technical Differences Between Bucky Backup Lite and Enterprise

 The purpose of this article is to help you understand what the technical differences and similarities are between Bucky Backup Lite and Enterprise, so that you can make an informed decision.

-Enterprise and Lite both use the same Tivoli Storage Manager (TSM) Server software from IBM.
-TSM is a robust backup and archive solution and is a leader in the industry.
+Enterprise and Lite both use the same IBM Spectrum Protect server software, which was formerly called Tivoli Storage Manager (TSM).
+It's still often referred to as TSM.
+IBM Spectrum Protect is a robust backup and archive solution and is a leader in the industry.
 We have been using TSM since 1995.
 It offers a very rich feature set and wide range of supported systems and application specific clients.

 Enterprise and Lite both use IBM Power server hardware running AIX.
 The servers we use for Lite are lower end compared to similar generation of hardware purchased for Enterprise.
 They may have slower CPUs, less cores, less memory and less expandability.

 We utilize several different enterprise class storage arrays for Bucky Backup.
 All of our disk storage has some level of RAID protection.
 A single disk failure will not cause data loss.
-All of our newer storage gear (including the gear Bucky Lite uses) is running with RAID 6 protection which can protect against two disks failing at the same time in the same RAID group.
-As older gear is phased out RAID 6 will be standard across all of our disk storage gear.
+Most of our storage gear (including the gear Bucky Lite uses) is running with RAID 6 protection which can protect against two disks failing at the same time in the same RAID group.
 All of our disk storage arrays have redundant controllers, which greatly decreases the chance of a component failure causing an outage.
 All of our disk storage is connected to the servers using our fibre channel SAN.

 Bucky Backup Enterprise uses a fast disk backup pool to allow it to backup more data in a shorter backup window.
 Bucky Lite uses the same disk it uses for data storage as a backup pool and it is slower.
 In many situations this will not be noticeable, but it could take longer to backup your data to Lite than it would to Enterprise.